Uwakmfon1/numberClassification-api-HNG12.1/README.md

     "number": 23,
     "is_prime": true,
     "is_perfect": false,
-    "is_odd": true,
-    "fun_fact": "23 is the number of minutes that all flashbacks take place before the assassination attempt on the president in the film Vantage Point.", "properties": [
-        "not armstrong",
+     "properties": [
         "odd"
-    ]
+    ],
+    "digit_sum":5,
+    "fun_fact": "23 is the number of minutes that all flashbacks take place before the assassination attempt on the president in the film Vantage Point.",

 }
   ```
 #### Request: GET http://localhost:8000/api/number/a